Zlodimir/tempCrawler/README.md

-# tempCrowler
+# TempCrowler
-tempCrowler - little app which collet temperature data, save it, shows some temperature graphs
+TempCrowler - little app which collet temperature data, save it and shows some temperature graphs